 Who will enjoy video chat?

 Separated from the children you love for work, travel, or because of divorce?
-Stay in touch with a video call.
+Stay in touch with a video chat.
 During a video chat you can help your child explore problems, find solutions, and celebrate success.

-Video call brings military families together, to participate in the birth of babies, and attend special family events.
+Video chat brings military families together, to participate in the birth of babies, and attend special family events.
 It can make deployment outside the country more bearable and help those in the military services remain part of their family’s everyday life.